CommanderQuazar/CommanderQuazar/README.md

 ### What I'm Currently Working On

 Currently designing a complete home management system via Raspberry Pi.
-Subsystems include a security system, light controllers, backup power for essential home functionality, and all tied into a sketchy virtual assistant named Thrawn.
+Subsystems include a security system, light controllers, backup power for essential home functionality, and all tied into a sketchy virtual assistant named Carl.

 Since the school year was online I was able to code whenever, so I designed a program called ZOOMer that automates launching/closing of virtual meetings (Teams, Zoom, Skye, etc).
 Available for Linux distros, MacOS, and Windows.
 There is a command line interface